stan-dev/docs/README.md

 The Stan Functions Reference contains HTML comments which describe the function signature for all functions.
 The script `extract_function_sigs.py` is used to scrape these signatures into a plain text file.

+## How to Add a New Chapter to a Manual

+1. Add the new chapter as a `.qmd` file in the correct `src` directory.

+2. Update the corresponding `_quarto.yml` file for that manual (in the same directory).

+3. Update the `src/_quarto.yml` file; this controls the website navigation for that manual.

 ## GitHub Pages

 This repository uses